journeyman-cc/smeagol/resources/public/content/Introduction.md

 Smeagol is an open source project; you're entitled to make changes yourself.
 Read more about  [[Developing Smeagol]].

 ## License
-Copyright © 2014-2020 Simon Brooke.
+Copyright © 2014-2022 [Simon Brooke](mailto:simon@journeyman.cc).
 Licensed under the GNU General Public License, version 2.0 or (at your option) any later version.
 If you wish to incorporate parts of Smeagol into another open source project which uses a less restrictive license, please contact me; I'm open to dual licensing it.

-## Phoning home
-Smeagol does currently fetch one image from my home site.
-Read more about [[Phoning Home]], and how to prevent it (if you want to).

 ## Advertisement
 If you like what you see here, I am available for work on open source Clojure projects.